-- 1. A completed City of Moreno Valley Broker/Dealer Questionnaire - 2.
+- D. All financial institutions and broker/dealers who desire to become qualified bidders for investment transactions must provide the following information to the City Treasurer: - 1.
+A completed City of Moreno Valley Broker/Dealer Questionnaire - 2.
 Audited financial statements - 3.
 Proof of Financial Industry Regulatory Authority (FINRA) certification - 4.
 Trading resolution - 5.
 Proof of state registration - 6.
-Certification of having read and willingness to comply with City's investment policy - E. The City Treasurer will conduct an annual review of the financial condition and registrations of brokers/dealers on the City's approved list. - F. A current audited financial statement is required to be on file for each financial institution and broker/dealer in which or with which the City invests. - G. Certificates of deposit will not be placed with an institution once it has received a Cease and Desist order from any bank regulatory agency. - IX.
+Certification of having read and willingness to comply with City's investment policy - E. In the event that an external investment advisor is not used in the process of recommending a particular transaction in the City's portfolio, any authorized broker/dealer from whom a competitive bid is obtained for the transaction will provide the following information to the City Treasurer. - F. The City Treasurer will conduct an annual review of the financial condition and registrations of brokers/dealers on the City's approved list. - G. A current audited financial statement is required to be on file for each financial institution and broker/dealer in which or with which the City invests. - H. Certificates of deposit will not be placed with an institution once it has received a Cease and Desist order from any bank regulatory agency. - IX.
 Authorized and Suitable Investments (with quality and limitation guidelines) (Reference CA Govt.
 Code 53601) - A. The California Government Code sections 53600 et seq. governs the allowable investments into which a local government agency can enter.
 These Government Code sections also stipulate as to the portfolio percentage limits and investment quality standards for some but not all permitted investments.
 The Government Code sections provide a starting point for establishing the City quality standards, percentage limits and maturity levels.
-Should the Government Code become more restrictive than this policy, the Government Code restrictions shall prevail. - B. Whenever a maximum allowable percentage of the portfolio is stipulated for any type of security as detailed below, the limit or maximum allowable is determined by the portfolio size or composition at the time of purchase. - C. Following is a table summarizing allowable investments for the City.
+Should the Government Code become more restrictive than this policy, the Government Code restrictions shall prevail. - B. Whenever a maximum allowable percentage of the portfolio is stipulated for any type of security as detailed below, the limit or maximum allowable is determined by the portfolio size or composition at the close of the date on which the security is purchased. - C. Following is a table summarizing allowable investments for the City.
 This table summarizes and is consistent with California Government Code Sections 53600 and 53630 et seq.